Overview

 After you leave hospital

 After you leave hospital, please contact your doctor or a GP straight away if you have a problem with your wound.
-Sometimes, we may have asked you to contact the hospital.
+Sometimes, we ask you to contact the hospital instead.

 It is important to treat any infection as soon as possible to stop it getting worse.